Bubbly Pet

 Body Size

 Size is one of the most obvious factors that determine a dog’s lifespan.
-This phenomenon is well known for many dog owners and dog lovers; larger dogs don’t live as long as smaller ones.
+This phenomenon is well known to many dog owners and dog lovers; larger dogs don’t live as long as smaller ones.

 Smaller dogs usually live longer than large dogs because they grow and age slower.
 It is also believed that smaller dogs live longer because their internal organs do not have to work as hard as larger dogs to function properly.
 Large dogs, which grow faster, tend to develop age-related health issues at an earlier age.